-Recently on the Redwood blog, we have been talking a lot about the massive benefits of a greener supply chain.
+As supply chains face increasing pressure to reduce their environmental impact, businesses are seeking sustainable solutions at every stage of operations.
+The ever-growing carbon footprint from manufacturing and logistics demands immediate action.
+Recently on the Redwood Logistics blog, we have been talking a lot about the massive benefits of a greener supply chain.
 We have explored things like what lean manufacturing is and how circular supply chains work.
 However, we have yet to really touch upon where it all begins... green sourcing!

 Green sourcing is the act of sourcing materials or other services and commodities via eco-friendly means.
-By putting this practice of conscious sourcing into place, we reduce the impact on our very finely balanced natural environment.
+By putting this practice of conscious sourcing into place, you reduce the impact on your very finely balanced natural environment.

 What Is Green Sourcing?

-One of the most pressing concerns in the industry currently is the reduction of the by-product waste of gases put into the atmosphere.
+One of the most pressing concerns in the industry currently is the reduction of the by-product waste of gases put into the atmosphere, especially as emissions laws are tightening across the country.
 Likewise, minimizing the impact of production debris on our soil is essential.

 One area that has evolved a bit with the rise of technology is that of electrical production.
-The way we harness power in modern times is much different than how it was done for hundreds of years.
-We have evolved from coal/oil/gas/nuclear into the cleaner means of generation.
-These include things such as wind farms, solar, and hydroelectric power.
+The way businesses harness power in modern times is much different than how it was done for hundreds of years.
+The industry has evolved from coal/oil/gas/nuclear into cleaner means of generation.
+These include:

 Our transportation situation has also developed more in recent years.
-We have gone from horse-drawn carriages to petrol-powered engines.
+Transportation has evolved from horse-drawn carriages to petrol-powered engines.
 And even more recently, we have moved on to electric cars and other gasless powered forms of transport.

 In a nutshell, green sourcing is a process that is focused on using as many environmentally-friendly goods as possible in an effort to reduce pollution.
 The purpose is to cut down on the over-consumption of fossil fuels and other environmentally-harmful processes and tools.